 Chiropractic has a range of benefits, but specifically helping with high blood pressure is not something many people think of when they think of adjustments.

 If you are already on these concerning medications, we implore you not to drop them without consulting your medical doctor.
-We do recommend that you look into the above options, as well as options for balancing your body’s natural chemistry and aiding your digestion and absorption to bring your blood pressure down naturally and then working with your medical doctor to see if he can safely reduce and even eliminate your toxic blood pressure medications when the time is right.
+We do recommend that you look into the above options, as well as options for balancing your body’s natural chemistry and aiding your digestion and absorption of foods to bring your blood pressure down naturally and then working with your medical doctor to see if he can safely reduce and even eliminate your toxic blood pressure medications when the time is right.

-If you want to look further into the above treatment methods, please don’t hesitate to reach out to us.
+If you want to look further into the above supportive-care methods, please don’t hesitate to reach out to us.
 We’re always here to help you on your journey to wellness and love answering questions.

 The Human Engine Clinic